ceccon-t/LLP/README.md

 - `-t <temperature>`: Specify the temperature to be used when generating text, the larger the temperature the more randomness it includes. <temperature> must be a decimal number, and usually fits in the [0.0-1.0) range.
 Make sure to use a dot (`.`) and not a comma to separate the parts of the number.
 Defaults to 0.9.

 These options are independent of each other, and can be combined as desired and in any order.
 Examples of using some of them can be found in section "How to run" of readme.

+## Changing the practice scene

+Although it is not possible to edit the practiced scene in the application itself, it is possible to load different scenes from a file in order to practice whichever scenario one wants.
+For this, you will need to create a `.practice` file in JSON format - you can use the file `samples/default_session/default.practice` as a reference for the required fields.
+Once you have created a custom `.practice` field with all the fields correctly filled, just import it through the respective button in the UI of the application.

 ## How to build the project